Rent vs. Own

 |Est. Cash Required:||$16,935||$16,256||$15,626||$15,031|

 If you continued to rent the home, you can expect the rent to increase annually, a conservative estimate is 5% per year.
 A fixed mortgage remains at $1500 per month until it is paid off after 30 years in this example.
 The chart below shows how the rent will increase over 15 years on the same home, while the mortgage remains stable.
+If you decide to rent, you should also check out Lemonade renters insurance to ensure you’re covered if anything were to go wrong.
+You can’t take any risks whilst renting.

 Are you curious about the last two lines in the chart below?
 After making adjustments for tax disadvantages of renting (not being able to deduct the mortgage interest you pay), when you rent a home for $1500 per month, it is like paying $2,989.
 When you own the home and take advantage of the tax benefits, it is like paying $1,298.
 But WAIT there’s more….